bushwickfc/store_credit/README.md

 ### Requirements

-This script requires an adjaent local copy of a file named 'credentials.py', which would be written like so:
+This script requires an adjacent local copy of a file named 'credentials.py', which would be written like so:

 ``` py
 username = 'xxx'